Variational Autoencoder with Disentanglement Priors for Low-Resource Task-Specific Natural Language Generation: Methodology

+\textbf{Priors.} In the label subspace, we assume $\pTy(\rmZ_y | y)$ for a label $y$ is a simple factorized Gaussian distribution in form of $\mathcal{N}(\rmZ_y ; \vMu^p_y, \lambda_y\rmI)$, where $\lambda_y$ is a hyperparameter, its mean $\vMu^p_y$ is constructed by using the name embedding of label $y$ in the zero-shot setting, and by averaging the label name embedding and the embeddings of its support set examples in the few-shot setting.
+Each embedding is curated by feeding its word sequence to the label encoder shared with that of the inference module.

+The content prior $\pTc(\rmZ_c | C)$ takes the form of $\sum_{k=1}^K \pT(M = k) \mathcal{N}(\rmZ_c ; \vMu^p_{c,k}, \lambda_c\rmI)$, where $M$ is the random variable indicating the membership to a component Gaussian.
+Inspired by neural topic modelling~\cite{wang2020neural}, we encode the prior knowledge of content $C$ into a $k$-means clusters, where we assume that there is a one-to-one correspondence between a component Gaussian and a cluster in the $k$-means clusters.
+The mean of a Gaussian component $\mathcal{N}(\rmZ_c ; \vMu^p_{c,k}, \lambda_c\rmI)$ is computed by $\rmW_c \vc_k$, a linear projection from the corresponding cluster centroid $\vc_k$.
+The $k$-means clusters are built from BERT sentence embeddings on the training data of seen tasks.
+Adding new topics is a matter of adding new clusters using incremental clustering techniques.

+In Appendix \ref{sec:non-identifiability}, we show that $\pTc(\rmZ_c | C)$ and $\pTy(\rmZ_y | y)$ are $\epsilon$-disentangled with a small $\epsilon$ if their means are far from each other and their variances are sufficiently small.

-\paragraph{Inference Module.} The inference module is a transformer-based encoder augmented with an encoder for content, and an encoder for labels.
-Each encoder is built on top of the contextual embedding sequences produced by the transformers and yields latent representations of the target type.
-This design is not only parameter efficient but also leverages the strengths of a large-scale pre-trained transformers.
+\textbf{Inference Module.} The inference module is a \encoder~\citep{devlin2018bert} encoder augmented with an encoder for content, and an encoder for labels.
+Each encoder is built on top of the contextual embedding sequences produced by \encoder and yields latent representations of the target type.
+This design is not only parameter efficient but also leverages the strengths of a large-scale pre-trained transformer model.

+A \encoder model consists of multiple layers.
+To provide more model capacities to capture the differences between the two types of latent representations and preserve parameter efficiency, we freeze all layers of \encoder except the top most one so that the content encoder and the label encoder employ a top most transformer layer with different parameters respectively, while sharing all the remaining layers of \encoder.